When to End a Relationship: 7 Signs it’s Time to Break Up

-We think that the way The Real Housewives talk and interact with their husband is part of a sexy, fun and exciting relationship.
+We think that the way The Real Housewives talk and interact with their husbands is part of a sexy, fun, and exciting relationship.
 But more often than not it is toxicity hyped up for TV.

 Because if you did not grow up in a household that demonstrated a healthy and respectful marriage between two people, you might have trouble identifying it.